Pwd9000-ML/blog-devto/posts/2022/GitHub-Auth-Methods-Azure/GitHub-Auth-Methods-Azure.md

 }
 ```

-The main drawback of using this method to create a service principal for **GitHub** is that the principals **client secret** is only valid for **1 year**, and has to be managed and rotated frequently for security reasons, and will also have to be updated in your **GitHub** account manually, which can become a cumbersome administration task and pose a security risk if not rotated frequently.
+The main drawback of using this method to create a service principal for **GitHub** is that the principals **client secret** is only valid for **1 year**, and has to be managed and rotated frequently for security reasons, and will also have to be updated in your **GitHub** account manually, which can become a cumbersome administration task.

 You can rotate the secret of the service principal by navigating to **'App registrations'** in **'Azure Active Directory (AAD)'** and finding the App we just created.